Black Tom Cassidy: Fictional character biography

-Alongside Juggernaut and Theresa (now under the codename Siryn), Tom went to San Francisco and stole the USA's entire vibranium supply.
-Several X-Men and the original Spider-Woman subsequently liberated the vibranium and captured Black Tom and Siryn.
-Convinced a life of crime was too dangerous for Theresa, Black Tom exonerated her of responsibility for the theft, and wrote a letter to Sean explaining who she was.
-Juggernaut broke him out of prison the same day.
+Black Tom later became a criminal and befriended Juggernaut while in prison.
+The two became close friends and allies, and worked together on missions.
+Alongside Juggernaut and Siryn, Tom travels to San Francisco and steals the United States' vibranium supply.
+The X-Men and Spider-Woman secure the vibranium and capture Tom and Siryn.
+Convinced a life of crime is too dangerous for Siryn, Tom exonerates her of responsibility for the theft.
+Juggernaut breaks him out of prison the same day.